Welcome to today's edition of the Rush 24-7 podcast.

 Now it's all about the guns.

-We had uh another first ever hearing on what happened in Newtown.
+We had another first ever hearing on what happened in Newtown and had Mark Kelly, who's really good.

-Uh she's not able to speak well, but she gives it her best.
+She's not able to speak well, but she gives it her best.

 She doesn't complain.

-The point is that every day, every five minutes, every every half hour, we are moving on to some other crisis, something else that has to be done, something that's tearing the country apart, something ripping us to shreds.
+The point is that every day, every five minutes, every half hour, we are moving on to some other crisis, something else that has to be done, something that's tearing the country apart, something that ripping us to shreds.

-Do you know, ladies and gentlemen, the economy in the fourth quarter, they told us grew at a rate of 1.1%, I think is what they said.
+Do you know, ladies and gentlemen, the economy in the fourth quarter, they told us, grew at a rate of 1.1%, I think is what they said.

 But turns out that's not the case.

-The economy actually contracted.
+The economy actually contracTedros domestic product.

-That is the last thing we that's what's gotten us into this problem.
+That is the last thing we need.

 Anyway, the economy shrunk.